v-blazhko/google-timeline/README.md

 ## Output

-The script generates an output_timeline.json file containing information about identified trips, including the destination, length in days, start and end dates, and a description, as well as outputs the result in the terminal.
+The script generates an `output_timeline.txt` file containing information about identified trips, including the destination, length in days, start and end dates, and a description, as well as outputs the result in the terminal.

-Example script output in the commend line:
+Example script output in the command line:
 ```
 1. Suomi: 01/01/2015 -- 04/02/2018 (34 days)
 2. Eesti: 11/12/2021 -- 13/12/2021 (2 days)
 ...
 99. Ísland: 01/08/2022 -- 27/08/2022 (26 days)
 ```
-## Additional Notes
+## Additional notes

-The script utilizes the geopy library to reverse geocode latitude and longitude coordinates into country names.
+The script utilizes the `geopy` library to reverse geocode latitude and longitude coordinates into country names.
-The output_timeline.json file contains details about each identified trip, which can be further processed or used for analysis.
+The `output_timeline.txt` file contains details about each identified trip, and `output_raw.json` contains raw timeline data, which can be further processed or used for analysis.
 Feel free to customize the script according to your specific requirements.